Disclosing Tor users' real IP address through 301 HTTP Redirect Cache Poisoning

 - Do not route all of your OS traffic through Tor without ensuring that there TLS traffic only…

-- Use latest version of the Tor browser whenever possible for browsing web pages.
+- Use latest version of the Tor browser whenever possible for browsing web pages (preferably with disabled non-TLS traffic, otherwise some risks like HTTP browsing session hijack may apply).

 This research was partially sponsored by FortConsult, which made the development of the final proof-of-concept possible.